|Nutrition Facts (per serving)|

-On low speed, beat in flour mixture a little at a time, until well blended and smooth.
-Stir in chopped walnuts.
+With the mixer on low speed, beat in flour mixture a little at a time until well blended and smooth.

-Drop chocolate cookie dough onto greased baking sheets by rounded tablespoons, about 2 inches apart.
-Bake for 12 to 15 minutes, or until set.
+Bake the cookies for 12 to 15 minutes, or until set.
 If desired, sprinkle with some granulated sugar while they're hot or dust with confectioners' sugar when cool.